 Full body checking is not permitted in lower levels of hockey in order to allow players time to acquire the fundamental skills which form the basis of any good body check.
 Paramount among these skills is skating.
 Many players think that a good body check comes from the upper body.
 They come in with their elbows or hands up, or they rotate their trunks excessively in order to finish the check.
 This technique is incorrect.
 Good checkers are good skaters and good checks start from the feet up.
 Some key skating skills for effectively delivering (and even more importantly, receiving) a body check are listed below:

 - Lateral Agility: Most side checks occur in the frontal plane.
 This means that force is generated by pushing off from one side to the other (think a lateral lunge as opposed to a standard lunge; or think a skating stride as opposed to standard running technique).
 Players who cannot effectively execute skating skills like a stop-and-start are unlikely to be able to generate (or absorb) force in this plane of motion and are likely to demonstrate lower levels of performance when it comes to delivering and receiving side checks.
-Drills such as the “Iron Cross” (especially when done while mirroring an opponent) can be effective at developing this type of lateral agility on the ice.
-Below is an old video example from Hockey Canada.
+“Mirroring” drills (such as the one in the video below) can be a good way to develop this skill in response to a game-realistic stimulus (the other player).
+Keep in mind, however, that such drills are very metabolically demanding and will require long rest intervals to ensure quality work.

 The frontal plane is illustrated in the picture below.
 I would like to add a short sidebar here to help the reader better understand this diagram and how it can help us categorize different types of movement: a movement is in a given plane if it is PARALLEL to that plane (or to the colored rectangle in the picture which illustrates that plane).
 EG, a rotational movement such as a slap shot would be in the transverse plane, a side-to-side movement such as a lateral lunge or side check would be in the frontal plane, and a back-to-front movement such as a bench press, push up or cross check would be in the sagittal plane.
 (Image Credit: National Academy of Sports Medicine)